firozzorif/firozzorif/README.md

 ## 🚀 About Me

-I'm a passionate Computer Science student with expertise in **web development, cloud computing, and DevOps**.
-I love building scalable applications and solving real-world problems with technology.
+I'm a passionate Computer Science student with expertise in **Software development, Cloud Computing, DevOps, and Data Analysis**.
+I enjoy working with data to uncover insights and also love building scalable applications to solve real-world problems.
 My goal is to contribute to innovative projects while continuously expanding my skill set.

 ---